Skip to main content

 Strictly necessary cookies

-Strictly necessary cookies are essential for websites to run properly, as they support core features such as session management, user authentication, and language preferences—all without collecting private information.
-They are therefore exempt from the need for user consent under the GDPR and cannot be opted out of in Full Fabric.
+Strictly necessary cookies are essential for the portal to function.
+They support core features such as session management, user authentication, and language preferences β€” without collecting private information.
+They are exempt from the need for user consent under GDPR and cannot be opted out of.

 Functional cookies